xuthus83/pigallery2/MANPAGE.md

                 "ogg"
             ],
             "//[transcoding]": [
                 "To ensure smooth video playback, video transcoding is recommended to a lower bit rate than the server's upload rate.
-The transcoded videos will be save to the thumbnail folder.
+The transcoded videos will be saved to the thumbnail folder.
 You can trigger the transcoding manually, but you can also create an automatic encoding job in advanced settings mode."
             ],
             "transcoding": {
                 "//[bitRate]": [
-                    "Target bit rate of the output video will be scaled down this this.
+                    "Target bit rate of the output video will be scaled down to this.
 This should be less than the upload rate of your home server."
                 ],
                 "bitRate": 5242880,
                 "//[resolution]": [